 4) Arielle Tuan, The Little Dismaid

 There are a lot of experiences at Disney World that are considered “Must-Do’s,” especially for first time guests.
 Lately, Disney has created some amazing new shows, attractions, and lands, which has grown my personal “can’t miss” list by a lot.
-As of now, here are 3 things at Disney World you simply can’t miss:
+As of now, here are my 3 top things to do at Disney World you simply can’t miss:

 1. Happily Ever After – These nightly fireworks show replaced Wishes at the Magic Kingdom a little over a year ago, and while I loved Wishes, Happily Ever After is an amazing spectacle.
 It is worth waiting at least an hour to get a good spot in front of the castle.
 With crystal-clear projections, creative fireworks, heart-tugging music, lasers, and fire effects, it truly is one of the best firework shows in any of the Disney Parks.